-|Cornell University||Economics students can access six centers and institutes, including the Center for Analytic Economics and the Labor Dynamic Institute.
+- Cornell University in Ithaca, NY, allows economics students access to six centers and institutes, including the Center for Analytic Economics and the Labor Dynamic Institute.

-- New York University in New York City has economics faculty members include a Nobel Prize winner and twelve Fellows for the Econometric Society.
+- New York University in New York City has economics faculty members that include a Nobel Prize winner and twelve fellows for the Econometric Society.

-|Northwestern University||In 2013, U.S. News & World Report ranked Northwestern #7 in the nation among schools offering economics programs.
+- Northwestern University is located in Evanston, IL.
+In 2013, U.S. News & World Report ranked Northwestern #7 in the nation among schools offering economics programs.

-|Stanford University||Stanford ranked #4 on U.S. News & World Report's 2015 list of best value schools.
+- Stanford University in Stanford, CA, ranked #4 on U.S. News & World Report's 2015 list of best value schools.

-- The University of Michigan - Ann Arbor||Undergraduate economics students can win many scholarships and prizes, such as the Sims Honor Scholarship in Economics.
+- The University of Michigan in Ann Arbor gives undergraduate economics students the chance to win many scholarships and prizes, such as the Sims Honor Scholarship in Economics.

 - The University of Pennsylvania in Philadelphia earned the #9 spot on U.S. News & World Report's 2013 list of best schools for economics.